 - Bison communicate with each other vocally through grunts and snorts.

 - Early American settlers used the term “buffalo” to describe the American bison, but they’re actually not buffaloes at all.
-True buffaloes can be found in Africa and Asia.
+True buffaloes are found in Africa and Asia.

-- In the early 1700s, Virginia had more American bison than any other Atlantic state, however, there are no native bison herds found in Virginia currently.
+- In the early 1700s, Virginia had more American bison than any other Atlantic state, however, there are currently no native bison herds in Virginia.

 - Overhunting led to the decline of the American bison.
 An estimated 60 million bison roamed America when Columbus landed here in 1492, and about 1,000 bison were left in the early 1900s.

-- Due to conservation efforts, about 30,000 wild bison roam North America today, about 2,000-5,000 of which are found in Yellowstone National Park.
+- Thanks to conservation efforts, about 30,000 wild bison roam North America today, about 2,000-5,000 of which are found in Yellowstone National Park.